Roelosaurus/House-Of-The-Dying-Roll/readme.md

 :---: | --------
-1 & 2 | Emperial workers, startled by the sudden breach, try to obstruct your entrance 3 & 4 | First attempt fails, you retry breaching the stronghold via another method 5 & 6 | Patrolling sentrie takes up arms to try to stop you
+1 & 2 | Emperial workers, startled by the sudden breach, try to obstruct your entrance 3 & 4 | First attempt fails, you retry breaching the stronghold via another method 5 & 6 | Patrolling sentries takes up arms to try to stop you

 **2. Dragonling Baracks**
 Successes required = # players